The Best Sources for Vintage Beads, Findings, and Jewelry Components

 Update: CJS is Moving!

-Elyse and Carl Schimel lost their lease on their enormous warehouse and will be relocating to a significantly smaller space.
-They need to reduce their inventory substantially before their move, so now is the perfect time to visit them in their old space, where you can grab some incredible bargains!
+Elyse and Carl Schimel lost their lease on their enormous warehouse and will be relocating to a significantly smaller space at 390 5th Avenue, just 200 feet east of their current building on 36th Street.
+They need to reduce their inventory substantially before their move, so now is the perfect time to visit them in their old space through July 2017, where you can grab some incredible bargains!

 eBay: A Surprisingly Good Source of Vintage Beads and Jewelry Components